-- CEHE to sell, pledge or assign transition property (as described herein) to the Issuer from time to time in exchange for the net proceeds from the sale of one or more series of Transition Bonds, as described more fully in the transition property sale agreement, a form of which is attached as Exhibit B-1; - The Issuer to issue and sell Transition Bonds from time to time, pursuant to an underwriting or purchase agreement, in an aggregate principal amount authorized and approved by the Texas Commission, not to exceed approximately \$2 billion, as described more fully in the section entitled "Financing Order" in Item 1.C. below and the Registration Statement on Form S-3 (File No. 333-121505) attached as Exhibit A-4, as amended from time to time (the "Form S-3"); - 3.
-The Issuer to enter into interest rate swaps, interest rate hedging programs, and credit enhancement arrangements to reduce the interest rate and credit risks with respect to, and to facilitate the issuance of, Transition Bonds as described more fully in the Form S-3;
+- CEHE to sell, pledge or assign transition property (as described herein) to the Issuer from time to time in exchange for the net proceeds from the sale of one or more series of Transition Bonds, as described more fully in the transition property sale agreement, a form of which is attached as Exhibit B-1; - 2.
+The Issuer to issue and sell Transition Bonds from time to time, pursuant to an underwriting or purchase agreement, in an aggregate principal amount authorized and approved by the Texas Commission, not to exceed approximately \$2 billion, as described more fully in the section entitled "Financing Order" in Item 1.C. below and the Registration Statement on Form S-3 (File No. 333-121505) attached as Exhibit A-4, as amended from time to time (the "Form S-3");